 The final exam will be comprehensive and is required for all students.
 You will need to bring your ID to your final exam.
-If your final exam grade is higher than your lowest test grade, the grade on your final will replace that test grade in the final grade calculation.
+If your final exam grade is higher than your lowest test grade, the grade on your final will also replace your lowest test grade in the final grade calculation.